 - The Swiss National Bank (SNB) is the central bank and an autonomous institution, and the Swiss Financial Market Supervisory Authority (FINMA) oversees the banking sector.

 - A company is resident if it is registered or centrally managed in Switzerland.

 - There is anti-money laundering and counterterrorism legislation in place, including regulations that follow European Union directives.

 - A financial intelligence unit has been set up, the Money Laundering Reporting Office – Switzerland (MROS), which is a member of the Egmont Group.

-- Banks in Switzerland have been facing increasing pressure in the legal and regulatory arena as they conform to directives from Basel III, issued by the Basel Committee on Banking Supervision, and the US Department of Justice, which came down hard on the Swiss banking sector, demanding the tightening of its tax regulations and imposing significant fines for tax banking fraud.
+- Banks in Switzerland have been facing increasing pressure in the legal and regulatory arena to conform to the tightening of global financial regulations through directives from the following: Basel III, issued by the Basel Committee on Banking Supervision; the government’s own too big to fail (TBTF) regulations; and the US Department of Justice, which came down hard on the Swiss banking sector, demanding the tightening of its tax regulations and imposing significant fines for tax banking fraud.